tomzieroth/processing-game/README.md

 #processing-game

-Today you will be collaborating with your team to create a game in Processing with a custom Arduino controller.
-You must use AT LEAST two sensors in your Arduino controller, they may be of the same type (two pressure sensors for example)
+***Today you will be collaborating with your team to create a game in Processing with a custom Arduino controller.
+You must use AT LEAST two sensors in your Arduino controller, they may be of the same type (two pressure sensors for example)***

-We will play each other's games Monday afternoon at 1pm.
+***We will play each other's games Monday afternoon at 1pm***

 Here is how you get started:
   1. Find your team in the file called *teamAssignments.md*